Kristina Chan: Impossible Measures

 ©Kristof Jeney

-Additional works on display in the exhibition will be a mirrored study of a sextant titled 60 Degrees (etching, 2025), and two further special edition works Axis Points (pigment print, 2025) and Glaciers Are Not Made Of Ice (etching, 2025) which are available from the Oculi Mundi shop!
+Additional works on display in the exhibition include a mirrored study of a sextant titled 60 Degrees (etching, 2025); and two special editions Axis Points (pigment print, 2025) and Glaciers Are Not Made Of Ice (etching, 2025) which are available from the Oculi Mundi shop.

 60 Degrees (2025) Etching on Zerkall German etch 350gsm.
 50 x 50 cm.
 Edition of 10.